scooter99boston/bbu-gf/docs/gf_controlled/member_top.md

 ## 3. General Node Policies
 A Member Node:

-1. MUST be available to run as a Validator Node or Observer Node on any of the formal ledgers associated with the Utility environments.
+1. MUST be available to run as a Validator Node or Observer Node on any of the formal ledgers associated with the Utility environments (i.e.: prod, stage, dev)
 1. MUST run a release of the Bedrock Open Source Code that has been approved and designated by the Bedrock Board of Directors and Technical Steering Committee (TSC).
 1. MUST facilitate an upgrade to a new version of the Bedrock Open Source Code within three (3) business days of a new release that has been:

 	1. recommended by the TSC, and
 	2. accepted by the Bedrock Consortium.

-1. MUST register all Node configuration data required by the Pool Ledger in a timely manner, keeping information up to date within three (3) business days of changes.
+1. MUST register all Node configuration data in a timely manner and keep information up to date within three (3) business days of changes.
 1. MUST have at least two (2) IT-qualified persons assigned to administer the node, and at least one other person that has adequate access and training to administer the Node in an emergency, such as the network being unable to reach consensus or being under attack.
 See the TSC regarding specific *Crisis Management Plan* details.
 See [Issue 23](https://github.com/bedrock-consortium/bbu-gf/issues/23).
-1. MUST supply contact info for all administrators to the Bedrock Consortium, whose accuracy is tested at least quarterly (e.g., by sending an email and/or text that doesn’t bounce).
+1. MUST supply contact info for all administrators to the Bedrock Consortium, whose accuracy is tested at least quarterly (e.g., by acknowledging the receipt of an email or text within 24hrs).
-1. MUST maintain a system backup or snapshot or image such that recovering the system from failure could be expected to take one hour or less.
+1. MUST recover the system from failure in one hour or less.

 ## 4. Node Technical Policies